WMEX (AM): WITS: Information, talk and sports

 By the late 1960s, WMEX was facing tough competition in the Top 40 format from WRKO, which featured a tight playlist, a more "suburban oriented" sound, and a 50,000 watt day and night signal which was heard clearly in all suburbs.
 However, under the programming of Dick Summer and later, John Garabedian, WMEX countered with an expanded playlist featuring some "progressive rock" album cuts.
 The station was one of the first two major market stations along with its sister, WPGC in Washington, DC, to pick up American Top 40 with Casey Kasem and broke "Maggie May" by Rod Stewart nationally.
 WMEX shot back up in the ratings and actually beat WRKO in a few demographics and time periods, but it was a temporary and final victory for the station.

 In November 1971, owner Max Richmond died and FM radio began to overtake AM stations for music listening.
 WMEX decided to abandon Top 40 hits in 1975.
 It briefly ran a middle of the road music format with some talk programming.
 Then, WMEX captured the broadcast rights to Boston Red Sox baseball beginning with the 1975 playoffs.
 That led to WMEX becoming an all-talk station in 1976.
 In 1978, to better promote its talk format and sports coverage, the station changed call letters to WITS ("Information, Talk and Sports").

 Adding the Boston Bruins hockey team in the 1978-79 season boosted WITS's sports profile, but the station came in for considerable criticism after the 1978 baseball season when it fired the popular Red Sox commentary duo of Ned Martin and Jim Woods.
 Although Martin was able to continue broadcasting the Red Sox on television, Woods never again broadcast the team's games on a regular basis.

 Long a 5,000-watt station, WMEX/WITS in the 1970s had a daytime power boost to 50,000 watts, with nighttime power remaining at 5,000 watts, a less-than-perfect signal in parts of the Boston area, especially at night.
-1520 WKBW (now WWKB), with 50,000 watts in Buffalo, New York, right next door to WMEX on the dial, all but buried the weaker 5,000-watt WMEX after dark in the western Boston suburbs (such as Wellesley).
-On the other side of WMEX was an equally strong signal from 1500 WTOP (now WFED) in Washington, which, together with WKBW, put the squeeze on WMEX's signal at night.
+WKBW (1520 AM), with 50,000 watts in Buffalo, New York, right next door to WMEX on the dial, all but buried the weaker 5,000-watt WMEX after dark in the western Boston suburbs (such as Wellesley).
+On the other side of WMEX was an equally strong signal from WTOP (1500 AM) in Washington, which, together with WKBW, put the squeeze on WMEX's signal at night.
 In 1981, WITS moved its transmitter to Waltham and was able to boost power to 50,000 watts day and night.
 While some areas did get an improved signal, others did not, especially at night.
 Not long afterward, WITS's owner at the time, Mariner Communications, suffered financial problems.
 The station lost the Red Sox and Bruins and had to abandon its talk format.